 cookies on a white cake plate

-These Hot Chocolate Cookie Cups are one of my favorite, easy treats.
-By using a boxed sugar cookie mix and a few other ingredients, these edible cookie cups come together in no time.
+These Hot Chocolate Cookie Cups are one of my favorite easy holiday treats.
+Made with a boxed sugar cookie mix and just a few extra ingredients, they come together in no time and taste completely homemade, no one will guess you took a shortcut.

 cookie cups on a white cake plate